kristw/anonymizer/README.md

 ### Categorical values

-Anonymizer can map categorical values to/from integer.
+Anonymizer can map categorical values to/from integers.

 ```
 anonymizer.encode('test', 'Category');